-IPART is required to determine the amount by which the financial value of the right to operate and lease the assets of the Port of Newcastle for 98 years would have been reduced because of the inclusion of the reimbursement provision in the Port of Newcastle deed.
+Under the Act, this one-off compensation is to be calculated as the amount by which the financial value of the right to operate and lease the assets of the Port of Newcastle for 98 years would have been reduced, in the opinion of a reasonable person at the time the transaction deed was entered into, because of the inclusion of the reimbursement provision in the transaction deed.

 If the operator of the Port of Newcastle pays this one-off compensation amount to the State, from that date, they will not be required to reimburse the State for payments made to the operator of Port Botany and Port Kembla under the transaction deeds.

 The State and the operator of the Port of Newcastle entered the transaction deed in May 2014.
 In calculating the one-off compensation payment, IPART can only consider information that would or could have been known in May 2014.

 In 2013 and 2014, the State entered commercial transactions granting long-term leases over the State’s port assets to private operators.